Apple iPhone 13 Rumor Roundup: Here’s everything we know about the next iOS flagship phone series

 Leaked dummy models of the iPhone 13 lineup have also surfaced online, giving us an accurate representation of the upcoming devices.
 These dummy models line up with all the rumors we’ve seen so far.

 So if the notch isn’t going anywhere, will Apple offer an in-display Touch ID sensor on this year’s models?
 That may be the case if recent reports are to be believed.
 According to Bloomberg, Apple has been testing an in-display Touch ID sensor that may make an appearance on the 2021 lineup.

-A report from The Wall Street Journal suggests that the Touch ID sensor could be of the optical variety, but we have also heard rumors that Apple may source ultrasonic sensors from Qualcomm and others for its next-gen iPhones.
-At the moment, we can’t confirm if the iPhone 13 lineup will feature a Touch ID sensor or not, but if it does, it will be made available in addition to the Face ID sensor.
+A report from The Wall Street Journal suggests the Touch ID sensor could be of the optical variety, but we’ve also heard rumors that Apple may source ultrasonic sensors from Qualcomm and others for its next-gen iPhones.
+At the moment, we can’t confirm if the iPhone 13 lineup will feature a Touch ID sensor or not, but if it does, it’ll be made available in addition to the Face ID sensor.
 Apple doesn’t seem to have any plans to drop Face ID from its upcoming iPhones.

 It’s worth noting that Ming-Chi Kuo has claimed that while Apple is working on bringing back the Touch ID sensor on iPhones, it will not make an appearance on the iPhone 13 lineup.
 Instead, Kuo states that Apple will integrate the Touch ID sensor in the power button on a lower-end model, likely the next iPhone SE.